preemptive/jsdefender-samples/Ionic/Ionic5Vue3/README.md

 (other messages omitted for the sake of brevity)
 ```
 ### **enableInDevelopmentMode**
-By setting `enableInDevelopmentMode` option of the plugin to true, the protection is enabled for all modes('development', 'production').
-To change this behavior, set this option as false.
-The chunks in development mode of vue-cli rely heavily on `eval()` statements, JSDefender cannot protect that, but it works perfectly in production mode.
-For more details refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/webpack_plugin.html).
+The `enableInDevelopmentMode` option of the plugin should be turned off by setting it to `false` in case of vue-cli projects to prevent the app to crash in development mode.
+The Webpack chunks created by the vue-cli in development mode rely heavily on `eval()` statements to make debugging work but those statements cannot be correctly protected by JSDefender.
+However, these statements are removed in production mode, so JSDefender is able to protect the project in that mode.
+Check out the [user guide](https://www.preemptive.com/jsdefender/userguide/en/index.html) for more details.

+This option is turned off by default, here we set it to `false` explicitly just to showcase it, feel free to fully omit that line in your configuration.

 ### **excludeChunks**
-Be sure to not include the `vendor` chunk because it has some deprecated code in it that JSDefender cannot protect.
-If you still encounter problems after excluding the `vendor` chunk, then you should try to exclude other system chunks starting with the `polyfills` and `polyfills-es5`, but if you want maximal performance, exclude every system chunk.
-The exclusion can be achieved either by including the app's chunks one-by-one, or by excluding the appropriate chunks.
-Of course you can also include or exclude any other chunk.
+We excluded the vendor chunk called `chunk-vendors` by providing it to the `excludeChunks` array.
+As a best practice, most of the time vendor chunks should not be protected because those type of chunks contain only 3rd party code.
+We recommend to exclude vendor chunks mostly because of performance reasons, but sometimes these contain code which cannot be correctly protected by JSDefender.